document.write('

 GEOL-123 Caribbean Geology (4 Credits)

 (PN) An introduction to the science of geology through study of the processes required for the formation of an island.
-A week of on-campus Socratic discussions of topics such as deep time, plate tectonics, magma and volcano formation, biochemical and climatic controls on reef-building and destruction, erosion, and other rock cycle processes followed by two weeks of observation and testing of those concepts on the south central Caribbean island of Bonaire (Netherlands Lesser Antilles).
+A week of on-campus discussions of topics such as deep time, plate tectonics, volcano formation, biochemical, climatic, and anthropogenic influences on reef-building and destruction, erosion, and other rock cycle processes followed by two weeks of observation and testing of those concepts on the south central Caribbean island of Bonaire (Netherlands Lesser Antilles).
 Passing a basic swim/float test and having a valid passport are required.
 Gateway course to the geology major.

 GEOL-199 Directed Study (1-2 Credits)